joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7075895/2026/02/28/aston-villa-emery-rogers-wolves-low-block/

 **Live Updates: Trump Announces ‘Major Combat Operations’ in Iran**\
-`In an eight-minute video, President Trump said the U.S. had begun a large attack, as explosions were reported in Tehran.
+`Explosions were reported in Tehran as President Trump said in an eight-minute video that the U.S. had begun a large attack.
 Israel also said it was attacking Iran.`\
 https://nytimes.com/live/2026/02/28/world/iran-strikes-trump

 **Here’s the latest.**\